 Tottenham goalkeeper Hugo Lloris is excited by facing Lyon in the Europa League

-Tottenham goalkeeper Hugo Lloris believes the Europa League tie with his former club Lyon is worthy of the Champions League.
+Spurs goalkeeper Hugo Lloris believes the Europa League tie with Lyon is worthy of the Champions League.

 The Londoners travel to France for the second leg with a 2-1 lead under their belts, and Lloris is looking forward to returning to the club where he spent four years between 2008 and 2012.